Celebrate Frederick

 Festival Program

-The 2023 Festival of Lights will include a special musical performances by The Frederick Children’s Chorus and soloist, Sierra Jones.
+The 2024 Festival of Lights will include a special musical performance by The Frederick Children’s Chorus and an inspirational message from community leader, Jessica El-Zeftawy.

-The Frederick Children’s Chorus, founded in 1985 by Judith L. DuBose, is dedicated to encouraging every child to be the best singer that they can be.
-In addition to the Chorus’ performance at the Festival of Lights, the group will also host the 28th Handel’s Messiah Sing-Along at the Weinberg Center on Tuesday, December 19 at 8:00 PM.
+The Frederick Children’s Chorus, founded in 1985 by Judith L. DuBose, is dedicated to encouraging every child to be the best singer that they can be regardless of their financial circumstances.
+In addition to the Chorus’ performance at the Festival of Lights, the group will also host the 29th Handel’s Messiah Sing-Along at the Weinberg Center on Tuesday, December 17 at 8:00 PM, and please help them celebrate their 40th anniversary at their Spring Anniversary Concert to be held also at the Weinberg on May 3.

 This year’s program will also include remarks from Mayor Michael O’Connor, an audience sing-along of favorite carols, and a moving candle-lighting ceremony.